 And so, in this new blog series, I’m going to be deconstructing my favorite moments of conception from popular movies.
 Each post will contain a video clip from a different film, along with a series of lessons we can learn from the characters.

-Today's clip comes from the running scene in Forrest Gump:
+Today's clip comes from the Neon scene from Blue Chips:

 What can we learn?

 Learn to compress yourself.
 What I love about stiletto heels is, they concentrate a large amount of force into a small area.
 Mathematically, they have an area of about one sixteenth of a square inch per foot.
 But at the moment when only the heel rests on the ground, each foot exerts pressure of fifteen hundred pounds per square inch.
 That’s greater than under the foot of an elephant.
 Stiletto heels, then, become the definitive symbol of compression.
 They remind us that our body of work doesn’t fully serve us if we can’t concentrate it into a tight little package.
 And so, part of our job as artists is creating stiletto moments, in which we demonstrate all of our skills at once.
 That’s what makes our work stick.
 Because once we show people our accumulated record, not just bits and pieces; once we demonstrate the firepower of our creative arsenal, not just the weapon we’re currently firing; and once we help people taste the full scope of our artistic power, not just the project of the moment, the world will know the depth of our creation.
 Neon’s stiletto moment happens right there on that court.
 Within seconds, his size, speed, strength, agility and raw power are undeniable to anyone in attendance.
 He’s mastered the art of compressing himself.
 What hidden gift or talent might you have that deserves a more prominent place in your life?